 Once your vision is clear, you now proceed to draft a structured business plan.
 Why a business plan?
 There are many specifics within the planning of your business that are much more than “this or that” questions.

 From employees to material sourcing, all aspects need to be decided way before you’d get to take your first order.

 A good business plan includes a blueprint of each aspect from initial funding, material selection and sourcing, profit goals, employee management, design aspects, retail store aspects, prompt marketing, and much more.

 You can refer to this – Boutique Business Plan Template to start out with proper business planning!

 Store Location and Sectioned Layout

 This is something you can plan in detail within your Boutique business plan.
 Especially if you’re planning to operate as an all-in-one design and retail store.
 Therefore, the location and layout of your store are of supreme importance.

-The layout of the store should be appropriately sectioned to ensure a proper workflow from entertaining the client, showing design samples, selecting fabric, to trying on ready-to-wear pieces.
+The layout of the store should be appropriately sectioned to ensure a proper workflow from entertaining the client, showing design samples, and selecting fabric, to trying on ready-to-wear pieces.